Investment capital is a necessity for most startups.

 Do you have the skills to gain investor confidence?

-College student teams in the 5-county area of NW Washington: Whatcom, Skagit, San Juan, Island, & Snohomish, who already have their business plans in place and are ready to take the next step or interested to learn about acquiring startup investment capital.
+College students and faculty in the 5-county area of NW Washington: Whatcom, Skagit, San Juan, Island, & Snohomish, who are interested to learn about acquiring startup investment capital or making funding requests.
+High school students from these counties who are in the Running Start Program are also welcome.

 Investment capital is a necessity for most startup business.
 College students who leave school with a business plan AND the skills to seek investment capital are much more likely to succeed.
 Regardless, the knowledge you will gain will benefit you as an employee, business partner or for your own investing knowledge.